x66ccff/DSO-NG/README.md

-# Deep Symbolic Optimization
+# Next Generation Deep Symbolic Optimization

 <p align="center">
 <img src="images/banner.png" width=750/>
 </p>

-Deep Symbolic Optimization (DSO) is a deep learning framework for symbolic optimization tasks.
+Next Generation Deep Symbolic Optimization (DSO-NG) is a deep learning framework for symbolic optimization tasks.
 The package `dso` includes the core symbolic optimization algorithms, as well as support for two particular symbolic optimization tasks: (1) _symbolic regression_ (recovering tractable mathematical expressions from an input dataset) and (2) discovering _symbolic policies_ for reinforcement learning environments.
 In the code, these tasks are referred to as `regression` and `control`, respectively.
 We also include a simple interface for defining new tasks.

 On symbolic regression, DSO was benchmarked against the SRBench benchmark set and achieves state-of-the-art in both symbolic solution rate and accuracy solution rate: